3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 We need to define the clipping surface of a mesh with a \<volumedata> element.
 The clipping surface is defined as follows:
 1. If no \<boundary> element exists, the clipping surface is defined by the surface of the enclosing \<mesh> element.
 This implicitly takes into account any geometry defined by e.g. the beamlattices specification.
-2. If the \<boundary> element exists, the clipping surface is defined by the intersection of the geometrty from 1. and the interior of the levelset-channel used in the \<boundary> element.
+2. If the \<boundary> element exists, the clipping surface is defined by the intersection of the geometry from 1. and the interior of the levelset-channel used in the \<boundary> element.

 This clipping surface trims any volumetric data defined therein.
 Any data outside the clipping surface MUST be ignored.
 The geometry that should be printed is defined by the interior of the clipping surface.